2026: The Six Trends Redefining the Regenerative Home

 Outdoor space is shifting from décor to ecological participation.

 More homeowners are moving from ornamental landscaping toward ecological stewardship.
-Biodynamic and regenerative gardens help rebuild soil health and align plant care with natural cycles.
+Biodynamic gardens help rebuild soil health and align plant care with cosmic cycles.

 A growing number of people are also redesigning how water moves across their property.
-Disconnecting downspouts is often the first step, followed by creating rain gardens, swales, or small ponds that slow and hold water where the land needs it most.
+Disconnecting downspouts is often the first step (and now required in some place like Toronto and New York City), followed by creating rain gardens, swales, or small ponds that slow and hold water where the land needs it most.
 In fire-prone regions, this stored water can even support basic fire resilience.

 The shift is both practical and philosophical: the home includes the land beneath it, and caring for that land deepens the experience of living there.